samjhill/monicaGPT/README.md

-Adds OpenAI suggestions to your [Monica PRM](https://github.com/monicahq/monica)
+[Monica](https://github.com/monicahq/monica) is a really neat tool that allows you to manage your personal relationships better by logging calls, birthdays, and other important imformation.

+This script adds OpenAI suggestions to your Monica UI to help you ask good questions and deepen your relationships even further.

 Add a call: